rogervinas/contract-testing-with-pact/README.md

 docker compose up -d
 ```

-2. Go to http://localhost:9292, we will see a "contract" example that comes by default:
+2. Go to http://localhost:9292, you will see a "contract" example that comes by default:
 ![PactBroker-1](doc/PactBroker-1.png)

 3. Publish the consumer "contract" using `pactPublish` gradle task: